Estimated reading time: 7 minutes

 What You Need To Know About Infant Hand Me Downs

-Here are 5 Rules for Handling Hand Me Downs that you should take into consideration before you stock up on second-hand baby items.
+Here are New Baby Rules – for Handling Hand Me Downs that you should consider before you stock up on second-hand baby items, especially if you are a new parent.

 Check Recall Information

-Parents should make a habit of checking it regularly or signing up for their free email list in order to stay abreast of any developments regarding future recalls.
+Parents should habitually check it regularly or sign up for their free email list to stay up-to-date on any developments regarding future recalls.

 Be Sure That Older Furniture Meets Modern Safety Guidelines

-The slats should be no more than 2 3/8 inches apart.
-Also, make sure to check that the new mattress fits snugly into the crib.
+Also, check that the new mattress fits snugly into the crib.
 Measuring to make sure it is no more than two fingers’ width between the edge of the mattress and the sides of the crib.

 Hand Me Down Car Seats – Skip or Keep